The Decision You Think You Made (But Haven’t Really)

 Where Are You Stuck in Half-Decisions?

-This is your invitation to bring some awareness to where you’ve been holding yourself in limbo.
+This is your invitation to notice where you’ve been holding yourself in limbo.

-Next week, we’ll dive into Part Two—how to finally commit and follow through once you’ve made a decision.
+Next week, we’ll dive into how to finally commit and follow through once you’ve made a decision.

-Until then, hit reply and let me know: Where are you struggling with indecision right now?
+Until then, email me and let me know: Where are you struggling with indecision right now?
 I’d love to hear what’s coming up for you.

 With immense appreciation & gratitude.
 Always.